 Turnover includes entrance fees to the Museum and donations received which are recognised on receipt.
+Grants directed for a specific purpose are recognised in line with costs incurred.
 The sale of goods is recognised when the goods are physically delivered to the customer.